Skip to content

 What happens:

-rp1 analyzes your requirements and your codebase (via the KB) to create a design that fits your architecture.
+rp1 analyzes your requirements and your codebase context to create a design and accepted task plan that fit your architecture.
 It considers:

 • Your existing patterns and conventions